dotHTM/fdm_stuff/Arcs/component_holder/README.md

 # Configurations

-Print one per player of the following.
+Print one per player of the following

 `holder.stl`

-and one of the lid types.
+and one of the lid types in matching colors.

 - base game (pick one):
   - `lid.stl`
   - `lid open core.stl`.
 - with campaign save system (both):
   - `mega lid.stl`
-  - `card lid.stl`
+  - `card lid.stl` clear or translucent suggested